PaperStrike/playwright-fixtures/README.md

 ### Type BaseTest

 Supported base tests.
-Basically, tests that accepts a string as its name and a test function that could return a promise.
+Generally, tests that accepts a string (as its name) and a function that can return a promise.

 ```ts
 type BaseTest = (name: string, inner: (...args: unknown[]) => Promise<void> | void) => unknown;